PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 pass order, API, artifact, dependency, TensorFlow boundary, or store entry changed.
 No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.

+## Late input/affine/normalization composite implementation

+`passes/late_input_affine_normalization_orchestration.py` now owns the characterized four-stage sequence through one `ModelIRPassContext`.
+It passes `context.model_ir` to both repair summaries, forwards `context.layout_state` only to affine post-Add cleanup, passes the exact context object to prune-aware normalization, and returns all four original mapping objects in one ordered tuple without copying or flattening.

+The lowerer replaces four unconsumed locals with `_late_input_affine_normalization_results`.
+Its recurrent, unbound-input, and affine compatibility wrappers remain available; the fallback unbound-input caller and every independent affine caller are unchanged.
+The raw very-late normalization compatibility cluster and its shared-context alias also remain.
+Only the now-redundant direct summary import was removed.
+The progress predecessor and very-late dynamic-adapter successor remain adjacent.

+Runtime callback injection proves exact four-stage order, ModelIR/LayoutState/ context identity, raw mapping identity, and outer tuple shape.
+Owner-aware result, architecture, and normalization contracts now count the composite, fallback, compatibility, and independent routes at their actual boundaries.

+Final sequential validation under core-only `uv`:

+- focused context-owner structure, empty schema, and runtime identity:
+  `3 passed in 0.56s`;
+- affected late input, recurrent/unbound indexed repair, affine post-Add, very-late normalization/dynamic adapter, shared-context, architecture, and phase-store contracts: `396 passed in 17.86s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.74s`;
+- synthetic core runtime contracts: `55 passed in 0.91s`;
+- result contracts: `196 passed in 9.10s`;
+- phase-store capacity contracts: `2 passed in 0.54s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.47s`.

+No phase result, graph mutation, callback, guard, public API, artifact, dependency, TensorFlow boundary, or result schema changed.
+The store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated because the move is straight-line and the dedicated runtime test proves all arguments, state identities, raw results, and boundaries.